Certification of stellar ranks of quantum states of light with a pair of click detectors: Stellar rank thresholds

-The optimization of the stellar rank thresholds $W_m$ over three real parameters $\alpha_R$, $\alpha_I$ and $r$ was performed numerically by an exhaustive search.
+The optimization of the stellar rank thresholds $W_m$ over three real parameters $\alpha_R$, $\alpha_I$, and $r$ was performed numerically by an exhaustive search.
 The numerics reveals that it is optimal to displace the state along one of the principal squeezing axes, which is consistent with previous observations \cite{Filip2011,Lachman2013,Lachman2019}.
 The final optimization was therefore performed over real non-negative $\alpha$ and real $r$ (both positive and negative).
-Numerical results for a balanced scheme with $T=\frac{1}{2}$ are summarized in Table I. In addition to the stellar rank thresholds we also specify in the table the maximum possible value of the witness, i.e. maximum of $R_{1}(n)$ over all $n$ for given $\eta$.
-We can see that the maximum stellar rank that can be certified by measurement of the single-click probability $R_1$ increases with decreasing detection efficiency $\eta$, which is consistent with the shift of the maximum of $R_1(n)$ to higher $n$, c.f.
-Fig.~\ref{figReta}.
-However, for low $\eta$ and high stellar ranks $m$, the interval $W_{\mathrm{max}}-W_m$ becomes very narrow.
+Numerical results for a balanced scheme with $T=\frac{1}{2}$ are summarized in Table I. In addition to the stellar rank thresholds we also specify in the table the maximum possible value of the witness, i.e., maximum of $R_{1}(n)$ over all $n$ for given $\eta$.
+We can see that the maximum stellar rank that can be certified by measurement of the single-click probability $R_1$ increases with decreasing detection efficiency $\eta$, which is consistent with the shift of the maximum of $R_1(n)$ to higher $n$ [cf. Fig.~\ref{figReta} and Eq. (\ref{nmaxasymptotic})].
+However, \tcr{ the interval $W_{\mathrm{max}}-W_m$ becomes very narrow as $m$ increases}.
 This indicates that the witness can certify only a narrow subset of states with stellar rank $m$ and the measurement precision would have to be very high to achieve reliable certification.
-In Table II we present the stellar rank thresholds for several different values of beam splitter transmittance $T$.
+In Table II we present the stellar rank thresholds for several different values of beam-splitter transmittance $T$.
 In accordance with the behavior observed in Fig.~3, then maximum certifiable stellar rank increases with increasing $T$.